I launched a SaaS product in 2008. Here's how I got started and some of the things I've learned over the years.

 I really wanted to turn my idea into a product so, with advice from random SaaS bloggers, I focused on building features that my own web design clients needed (I ran a small side gig for awhile).
 Turns out, they loved using my software because it was easy.
 I felt like I was on to something — I mean, nobody in the world was doing this yet!

 Or so I thought.
-In April 2018, a product called CushyCMS launched
+In April 2008, a product called CushyCMS

-into beta and it was shockingly similar to what I was building.
-Instead of
+and it was shockingly similar to what I was building.
+Instead

 I was devastated. 😭